liya101/melodybox-retention-analysis/README.md

 ## A note on the data

 This is a **synthetic dataset** I generated to mirror realistic subscription patterns.
-It is not real Wise / MelodyBox data, and the company name "MelodyBox" is fictional.
+It is not real data, and the company name "MelodyBox" is fictional.
 The analytical patterns and pitfalls are designed to reflect what a real product analyst would encounter.

-The data generator script is included in `scripts/generate_synthetic_data.py` for transparency.

 ---